 The Smart Grid Testing and Certification Project provides overall coordination and leadership of NIST technical activities in working with industry to support standards-based interoperability test programs that will seek to accelerate smart grid deployments and ensure interoperability.
 The smart grid is extremely complex and is comprised of many systems within systems that are owned and operated by thousands of entities.
 These systems must be able to communicate and work together to achieve the full benefits of the smart grid.
 Defined standards and robust testing regimes will be required to ensure communications and interoperability among these systems.
 Currently, only a small number of smart grid standards have associated industry recognized test programs, and those programs that exist are primarily conformance-based and are limited in scope relative to end to end interoperability.
 Some new programs have emerged in the past year and benefitted from NIST participation in their development.
 Therefore, this project seeks to further incubate and develop new programs, as well as engaging with industry stakeholders to assure that new test programs will help to enable interoperability and support new technology adoption.

-Objective: To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the Smart Grid Interoperability Panel testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators by 2017.
+Objective - To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the Smart Grid Interoperability Panel testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators.

-What is the new technical idea?
+The new technical idea?
 The smart grid is comprised of over 3,200 utilities and includes many systems within each utility that must work together across the entire electric grid.
 This interoperation is required to enable full functionality of the smart grid and to derive all of its benefits.
 Test programs will help ensure that interoperability is achieved in new smart grid deployments and also save utilities costs and shorten time for deployments.
-Although over one hundred standards have been identified in the NIST Framework and Roadmap for Smart Grid Interoperability Standards, Version 2 (NIST Framework 2.0) as supporting smart grid implementation, the availability of industry testing and certification programs for these standards is at a very early stage, with few standards supported by programs.
+Although over one hundred standards have been identified in the NIST Framework and Roadmap for Smart Grid Interoperability Standards, Version 3 (NIST Framework 3.0) as supporting smart grid implementation, the availability of industry testing and certification programs for these standards is at a very early stage, with few standards supported by programs.

 The approach of this project is to collaborate with the smart grid ecosystem to accelerate the development and adoption of new required smart grid test programs.
 Establishment and operation of test programs can be costly and human resource intensive.
 Thus, a key element of this project is to identify priorities of required test programs to support smart grid deployments.